NOAA Environmental Modeling System

 - The development resources are focused on development branch, avoiding porting efforts when possible.

-- The stable branch is kept very stable and hence guarantee a safe upgrade path for everybody
+- The stable branch is kept very stable and hence guarantees a safe upgrade path for everybody.

-- For these reasons, we will fix on the stable branch the following kind of issues:
+- For these reasons, we will fix on the stable branch the following kinds of issues:

-If unsure, feel free to ask on the m dev mailing list Development Branch Policy
+If unsure, feel free to ask on the m dev mailing list about development branch policy.

 Whenever the development branch reaches a state considered good enough for becoming the "stable" one, the following happens:

-- A new branch is created from SVN trunk
+- A new branch is created from the SVN trunk.

-- The RC branch enters in a "feature freeze" mode (no new features added)
+- The RC branch enters into a "feature freeze" mode (no new features added).

-- Testing and bug fixing continue on the RC branch until it can be declared stable
+- Testing and bug fixing continues on the RC branch until it can be declared stable.

 - During feature freeze:

-- New features can still enter SVN trunk, but all developers are encouraged to help polishing the RC branch before focusing again on the development branch.
+- New features can still enter SVN trunk, but all developers are encouraged to help polish the RC branch before focusing again on the development branch.

-- No official releases are composed from SVN trunk (that is, the soon-to-be development branch)
+- No official releases are composed from the SVN trunk (that is, the soon-to-be development branch).

 At release time:

-- Normal development resumes on SVN trunk by local dev. team
+- Normal development resumes on SVN trunk by the local development team.